jameshfisher/jameshfisher.com/_posts/2019-05-04-does-redis-pubsub-work-with-master-slave-replication.md

 ---
-title: "Does Redis Pub/Sub work with master-slave replication?"
+title: Does Redis Pub/Sub work with master-slave replication?
-tags: ["programming", "redis"]
+tags:
+  - programming
+  - redis
 ---

 In short: yes!